A Guide to the Compact 65 Aluminum Keyboard

 Power Management Tips

-• Use Wired mode during long creative sessions for unlimited power
+• Use Wired mode during long sessions for unlimited power

 • Lower RGB brightness to extend wireless battery life